fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin BOX NOW Delivery Croatia.
 * Added: Compatibility with plugin Tamara Checkout.
 * Improved: How settings tabs and sections are added for better compatibility with other Fluid Checkout add-ons and plugins.
+* Improved: Coupon codes are now highlighted when added.
 * Fixed: Compatibility with plugin Omnisend for WooCommerce.
 Respect plugin settings to enable the checkbox and pre-check it.
+* Fixed: Coupon code messages location when being applied from certain sections.

 = 4.0.4 - 2025-04-15 =